 Depending on the source of origin, wastewater can be classified as domestic wastewater, also known as sewage water, and industrial wastewater, also known as effluent.

+Sewage water usually consists of liquid discharge from the sanitary facility, cooking, bathing, laundry, and domestic use from residential, commercial, or institutional sources.
 The water discharge originating from a wide variety of manufacturing processes from the commercial and industrial sectors is known as industrial wastewater or effluent.

 Wastewater treatment is a process that helps to clean contaminated water so that it can be returned to the water cycle.